ObaiMohammad/Survey.web/HTML/doc/extend.md

-read more about the various snippet formats in the [official Twitter Cards documentation](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards), and you can validatePassword your markup with the [Card validator](https://cards-dev.twitter.com/validator) (needs registration to Twitter).
+read more about the various snippet formats in the [official Twitter Cards documentation](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards), and you can checkIsValidPassword your markup with the [Card validator](https://cards-dev.twitter.com/validator) (needs registration to Twitter).